 These instances are available as a selection of pre-configured environments users can choose from.
 Additionally, there is the option to configure a custom computing environment to suit the user’s unique requirements.

 The Amazon EC2 model is arguably the deepest and broadest global cloud computing model having the fastest processors, 100 Gbps ethernet networking, and the widest variety of computing instances.
 So, you’re probably wondering what the cost of running a virtual instance on the AWS cloud computing platform is.

-Amazon states in their AWS online documentation that their EC2 scalable computing platform is “the lowest cost-per-inference instances in the cloud.”
+Amazon states in its AWS online documentation that its EC2 scalable computing platform is “the lowest cost-per-inference instances in the cloud.”
 However, as these calculations will demonstrate, running even the simplest EC2 instance translates to a substantial cost.

 It’s also important to note that users can acquire and configure EC2 instances almost immediately (within seconds) when using Amazon’s EC2 service.
 This fact is one of the justifications for the EC2 costs.

 Amazon offers four pricing models for EC2 instances which we will go into more detail below.
 These are; dedicated host or dedicated instance, on-demand instance, reserved instance, and spot instance:

 The dedicated cloud computing host and instance provide a solution to companies that cannot share server space with other companies due to regulatory requirements.
 Other organizations might not want to share server space with their competition.
 Thus, the dedicated host or instance model fits their unique needs perfectly.

 Both of these options run on dedicated hardware in one of the AWS data centers.
 Therefore, each customer who signs up for one of the dedicated options is assigned an individual physical server that is not shared with any other company's data.

 There are several fundamental differences between the dedicated host and the dedicated instance.
 However, the most significant difference between these two models is pricing.
 Dedicated instances are charged as per the on-demand instance model for the time and computing power used.